 Significant production of PCP began in the 1930s.
 The earliest report of cancer was about 40 years later when Jirasek et al. (1976 [in German]) examined the condition of 80 factory workers.
-In addition to porphyria and other serious conditions, two workers had died of bronchogenic carcinoma, which the authors attributed to contamination from 2,3,7,8-tetra-chlorodibenzo-p-dioxin (TCDD).
+In addition to porphyria and other serious conditions, two workers died of bronchogenic carcinoma, which the authors attributed to contamination from 2,3,7,8-tetra-chlorodibenzo-p-dioxin (TCDD).
 Other case reports published around this time described non-Hodgkin's lymphoma among PCP manufacturing workers (Bishop and Jones, 1981) and Hodgkin's disease in employees of a fence installation company who experienced high exposure to PCP through the application of the wood preserving solution (Greene et al., 1978).

-Several epidemiologic studies conducted in the 1970s and 1980s examined cancer risk in relation to broad occupational groups (e.g., wood workers, agricultural, and forestry workers) (Pearce et al., 1985; Greene et al., 1978; Brinton et al., 1977).
+Several epidemiologic studies conducted in the 1970s and 1980s examined cancer risk in relation to broad occupational groups (e.g., wood workers, agricultural and forestry workers) (Pearce et al., 1985; Greene et al., 1978; Brinton et al., 1977).
 Some subsequent studies focused on specific workplaces and jobs with known exposures to PCP (e.g., PCP manufacturing plants, sawmills in which industrial hygiene assessments had been made).
 Other studies were conducted in general population samples and used exposure assessments that attempted to distinguish specific exposures, which sometimes included PCP, within broad occupational groups (e.g., specific farming-related activities or exposures).

 Studies with PCP-specific data are described in the subsequent section.
 Some studies provide data pertaining to exposure to chlorophenols.
 These studies were included in this summary when specific information was presented in the report pertaining to PCP (for example, results for specific jobs that would be likely to have used PCP, rather than other chlorophenols).
-Studies that presented data only for a combined exposure (e.g., chlorophenols, or chlorophenols and phenoxy herbicides) are not included (Garabedian et al., 1999; Hooiveld et al., 1998; Hoppin et al., 1998; Kogevinas et al., 1997; Ott et al., 1997; Mikoczy et al., 1996; Johnson et al., 1990).
+Studies that presented data only for a combined exposure (e.g., chlorophenols, or chlorophenols and phenoxy herbicides) are not included (Richardson et al., 2008; 't Mannetje et al., 2005; Mirabelli et al., 2000; Garabedian et al., 1999; Hooiveld et al., 1998; Hoppin et al., 1998; Kogevinas et al., 1997; Ott et al., 1987; Mikoczy et al., 1996; Johnson et al., 1990).
 A cohort study of sawmill workers in Finland and a study of cancer incidence in the area surrounding a mill were identified but not included (Lampi et al., 1992; Jäppinen et al., 1989) because the chlorophenol exposure was primarily to TCP, with PCP representing <10% of the chlorophenol exposure.
-Two papers describing studies of surveys of exposed workers contained some information pertaining to cancer mortality (Cheng et al., 1993; Gilbert et al., 1990).
-The mortality data in these studies were very limited (cohort size <200; lack of information pertaining to follow-up and other methodologic details) and these studies are not included in this section.
+Two papers describing studies of surveys of exposed workers contained some information pertaining to cancer mortality.
+Cheng et al. (1993) examined a small, relatively young cohort (n = 144) from a PCP manufacturing plant in China, where a total of three deaths occurred during follow-up, and Gilbert et al. (1990) examined mortality rates in 125 wood workers in Hawaii, where a total of six deaths occurred.
+The mortality data in these studies were very limited (cohort size <200; lack of information pertaining to follow-up and other methodologic details; limited comparison data, particularly with respect to cancer-specific mortality); therefore, these studies are not included in this section.